 1. Before submitting an application for WI status for a large-enrollment course, the department chair and the prospective WI instructor should meet with Campus Writing Program staff and representatives of the appropriate Board subcommittee.

-2. An instructor who applies to teach a large-enrollment WI course is expected to attend a CWP workshop within the academic year prior to the scheduled beginning of the large course.
+2. An instructor who applies to teach a large-enrollment WI course is required to attend a CWP workshop within the academic year prior to the scheduled beginning of the large course.

 3. Before WI status is granted to a large-enrollment WI course, the instructor should expect to pilot a somewhat smaller version of the course, team-teach the course, or be mentored by an experienced WI instructor.

-4. It is encouraged that departments carefully consider the teaching loads of faculty who are teaching large WI courses.
-In addition, instructors of large-enrollment WI courses should not be assigned additional teaching responsibilities during the semester they are first teaching the course.
+5. The Campus Writing Board recognizes that the teaching loads of faculty who are teaching large WI courses will be heavier and recommends instructors of large-enrollment WI courses not be assigned additional teaching responsibilities during the semester they are first teaching the course.
 In subsequent semesters, additional teaching assignments should be very carefully considered.

-The Board understands that this guideline may be difficult for some departments to achieve.
+- The Board understands that this guideline may be difficult for some departments to achieve.
 In stating this preference, the Board wishes to stress the dual teaching responsibility of large WI courses: teachers of such courses actually teach two classes—one for the undergraduate students and another for the graduate student TAs assigned to the course.
 The latter is as labor-intensive as the former in order not only to ensure grading consistency but also to achieve the professional acculturation of TAs into the teaching of their discipline that is also a purpose of the WI course.
 The Board encourages departments to consider offering a concurrent, credit-bearing graduate practicum in conjunction with the WI course for those TAs working with the course.
-In recognition of the work involved and of the service to the University as well as the department, departments might arrange to “count” a three-hour large-enrollment WI course as the equivalent of six credit hours of teaching or take into account the number of FTEs generated.
+In recognition of the work involved and of the service to the University as well as the department, the Board endorses departmental workload incentives already implemented across some units.
+For example, a workload model which provides an additional .25 hours of workload credit for instructors teaching Writing Intensive or large enrollment courses has been adopted in certain units.

-* - Courses that include multiple TAs to accommodate an expected 20:1 student-instructor ratio.
+*Large Enrollment = Courses that include multiple TAs to accommodate an expected 25:1 student-instructor ratio.